Petra: Bronze Age

 Petra is listed in Egyptian campaign accounts and the Amarna letters as Pel, Sela, or Seir.

 Iron Age Edom

 The Iron Age lasted between 1200 and 600 BC; in that time, the Petra area was occupied by the Edomites.
 The configuration of mountains in Petra allowed for a reservoir of water for the Edomites.
 This made Petra a stopping point for merchants, making it an outstanding area for trade.
 Some wares that were traded included wines, olive oil, and wood.

 Initially, the Edomites were accompanied by Nomads who eventually left, but the Edomites stayed and made their mark on Petra before the emergence of the Nabataens.
-It is said that 10,000 men were thrown off of the mountain Umm el-Biyara, but this story has been debated by scholars.
+It is said that 10,000 men were thrown off the mountain Umm el-Biyara, but this story has been debated by scholars.

 The Edomite site excavated at the top of the Umm el-Biyara mountain at Petra was established no earlier than the seventh century BC (Iron II).